Teke Teke

-The legend of missing legs
+Legend

 Common elements of the legend include that Teke Teke is the vengeful ghost or spirit (also known as an onryō) of a young woman or schoolgirl who fell on a railway line in Northern Japan, which resulted in her being sliced in half by a train.
 She survived the accident but was in agony, dying as a result of the station staff's neglect.
 Missing her lower extremities, she is said to walk on her hands or her elbows, making a scratching, scraping, or "teke teke"-like sound as she moves, hence the name “Teke Teke”.
 If an individual encounters Teke Teke at night, she will chase them and cut their body in half (often with a scythe), mimicking her own death and disfigurement out of spite.

 One version of the story concerns a young woman known as Kashima Reiko.
 As with the original iteration of the legend, Kashima died when her legs were severed from her body by a train after she fell on the tracks.
 Versions of the legend often state that, when an individual learns of Kashima's story, she will appear to them within one month, and the only way to stop this from happening is to spread the story.
-The "Kashima Reiko" story predates that of Teke Teke, essayist Yuki Yoshida (essayist) suggests that the two stories influenced each other.
+The "Kashima Reiko" story predates that of Teke Teke, essayist Yuki Yoshida suggests that the two stories influenced each other.
 The legless spirit of Kashima Reiko is said to haunt bathroom stalls, asking occupants if they know where her legs are.
 If a questioned individual replies with an answer that Kashima does not find acceptable, she will rip or slice them in half.
 Individuals may survive the encounter by replying that her legs are on the Meishin Expressway, or by responding with the phrase "kamen shinin ma", or "mask death demon" (which may be the phonetic root of Kashima's name).

 The children's song Satchan is sometimes associated with the urban legend in rumors and scary stories, tying the lyrics She really loves bananas.
 But she can only eat a half with the missing lower half of the spirit.
 One popular version of the story spread online says that after a young girl called Sachiko Kiritani died in a train accident similar to the one described in the story of Teke Teke, a student that found the situation funny created a new version of the song, adding a 4th verse describing the situation, later being found dead without his legs soon after.